arkime/arkime/release/README.txt

-Instructions for using the prebuilt Arkime packages.
-Please report any bugs or feature requests by opening an issue at https://github.com/arkime/arkime/issues
+Quick instructions for using the prebuilt Arkime packages, see https://arkime.com/install Please report any bugs or feature requests by opening an issue at https://github.com/arkime/arkime/issues

 Basic Arkime Installation steps: